voussoir/else/Pixelify/README.md

 Pixelify
 ========

+Requires PIL, which has been adapted to Python3 under the name pillow

+    pip install pillow

 Takes an image, or a folder full of images, and produces pixelated versions of each image according to an "objective".
 That is, how the image would look if it was forced to fit into an *objective x objective* frame.
 But, the actual output file will be the same dimensions as the original, simply pixelated.

 Examples: